jwoolcox/GridFlippleLib/README.md

 # GridFlippleLib
-Implementation of the game of life rules in Razor class library
+Implementation of the game of life rules in Razor class library component